 How much do Agnes and Beatrice get paid?

 Whatever they want to get paid.
-As we partner with makers across the globe, our commitment is to let them govern their own affairs just like western artisans.
+As we partner with makers, our commitment is to let them govern their own affairs just like western artisans.
 They set their hourly rates, and we work them into the prices of the goods, along with things like taxes, international shipping costs, salaries for the marketers and distributors along the way, and a little extra to invest in the next co-operative or artisan.

 Where do the beads come from?

-We work with an importer in Nairobi called Papa Sumbunu.
-He brings in beads from across the continent, including places like Nigeria and Ethiopia.
+We mostly work with an importer in Nairobi called Papa Sumbunu.
+He brings in beads from across the continent, including places like Ghana and Ethiopia.
 If you’re interested in working with him, let us know and we’ll put you in touch.

 Who designs the jewelry?